 Can I swap USDC to USDT across different chains at 1:1?

 Yes.
-Intent-based protocols support cross-denomination swaps where you send one stablecoin type on the source chain and receive a different stablecoin type on the destination chain, both at par.
+Intent-based protocols support cross-denomination swaps where the user sends one stablecoin type on the source chain and receives a different stablecoin type on the destination, both at par.
 The solver handles the denomination conversion as part of fulfillment.

 What happens if a solver does not fulfill my cross-chain swap?

 Well-designed intent systems include timeout mechanisms.
-If no solver fills the intent within a configurable window, the user's escrowed funds are released back to their wallet on the source chain.
+If no solver fills the intent within a configurable window, the user's escrowed funds release back to their wallet on the source chain.
 The user loses nothing except the time spent waiting.